qognitive/qcog-python-client/README.md

 ## Support

 For any bugs or issues with the client please email <support@qognitive.io> or submit a github issue.

 For any security vulnerabilities please contact <support@qognitive.io>.

+Please do not message the maintainers directly, you are more likely to get your problem resolved quicker through the above steps.